 October 12, 1979 ~ Glam rock, hard rock, pop rock outfit Queen release Crazy Little Thing Called Love in the UK, lead single off their The Game album ~ Written by Freddie Mercury as a tribute to his musical heroes Elvis Presley and Cliff Richard.
 The song would be the band's first Billboard Hot 100 No.1 during Mercury's lifetime, holding the top position for four consecutive weeks.
 Mercury later commented: “Crazy Little Thing Called Love took me five or ten minutes.
 I did that on the guitar, which I can't play for nuts, and in one way it was quite a good thing because I was restricted, knowing only a few chords.
 It's a good discipline because I simply had to write within a small framework.
 I couldn't work through too many chords and because of that restriction I wrote a good song, I think”

 October 12, 1978 ~ Singer Nancy Spungen, full name Nancy Laura Spungen, passed away in New York, New York, USA ~ Known for her tumultuous romance with the Sex Pistols-singer Sid Vicious.
 Found stabbed to death in the couple's Chelsea Hotel hotel room in New York.
 Vicious would be arrested and charged with second-degree murder.
-Released on bail Vicious passed away four months later of a heroin overdose awaiting trial ~ Spungen was born in 1958
+The band's manager Malcolm McLaren has adamntly defended Vicious was innocent, as Vicious was comatose for much of the night and he suspected Spungen got into an altercation with one of their party guests instead.
+A reunion album was announced to cover the costs of the singer's legal defense.
+Vicious would be released on bail with additional conditions, but passed away four months later at age 21 of a heroin overdose while awaiting trial ~ Spungen was born in 1958

 October 12, 1977 ~ Rock guitarist Scott Metzger born in Trenton, New Jersey, USA ~ In-demand collaborator and sideman in a wide array of genres including rock, soul, country, jazz and surf.
 Member of Joe Russo's Almost Dead.
-Has also worked with Phil Lesh, John Scofield, John Mayer, Oteil Burbridge, Shooter Jennings, Trixie Whitley, Anders Osborne, Dean Ween, Stanton Moore, Circles Around The Sun, Particle, Marco Benevento, Frank Bango, American Babies, and others
+Has also worked with Phil Lesh, John Scofield, John Mayer, Oteil Burbridge, Shooter Jennings, Trixie Whitley, Anders Osborne, Dean Ween, Stanton Moore, Circles Around The Sun, Particle, Marco Benevento, Frank Bango, and American Babies

 October 12, 1976 ~ Alternative rock, indie pop, trip hop, electronic singer, guitarist, songwriter Dave Okumu born in Vienna, Austria ~ Frontman of Invisible, known best for their 2009 eponymous The Invisible debut album.
 Okumu released his Knopperz solo debut album in 2021.
-In-demand producer, songwriter, collaborator, working with acts such as Robert Miles, Amy Winehouse, Rosie Lowe, Jane Birkin, King Sunny Adé, Anna Calvi, and others.
-Noted for co-writing and co-producing Jessie Ware's 2010 Devotion debut album
+In-demand producer, songwriter, collaborator, working with acts such as Robert Miles, Amy Winehouse, Rosie Lowe, Jane Birkin, King Sunny Adé, and Anna Calvi.
+Okumu is also specifically noted for co-writing and co-producing Jessie Ware's 2010 Devotion debut album

 October 12, 1972 ~ Wilfred Williams, commonly known as singer Billy Williams, passed away in Chicago, Illinois, USA ~ Lead singer of the Charioteers from 1930 to 1950, known for hits such as So Long, the Frank Sinatra-collaboration Don't Forget About Tomorrow, Open The Door Richard and A Kiss And A Rose.
 As a solo artist known for songs such as Why Did I Tell You I Was Going To Shanghai, It's No Sin and his best known the Fats Waller-cover I'm Gonna Sit Right Down And Write Myself A Letter, the latter a 1957 hit selling over a million copies ~ Williams was born in 1910

 October 12, 1972 ~ Jazz trumpeter Eugene Ball born ~ As a composer known for Fool Poet's Portion first performed by the Bennetts Lane Big Band which included Ball.
-Has also worked with Paul Grabowsky, Mike Nock, Tony Gould, Graeme Lyall, Don Burrows, Jamie Cullum, the Hoodangers, the Andrea Keller Quartet, the Allan Browne Quintet, the Australian Art Orchestra, and others
+Has also worked with Paul Grabowsky, Mike Nock, Tony Gould, Graeme Lyall, Don Burrows, Jamie Cullum, the Hoodangers, the Andrea Keller Quartet, the Allan Browne Quintet, and the Australian Art Orchestra

 October 12, 1971 ~ Vincent Eugene Craddock, commonly known as singer, guitarist, songwriter Gene Vincent, passed away in Newhall, California, USA ~ Iconic rock & roll, rockabilly singer backed by the Blue Caps, which at times included rhythm guitarist Willie Williams, bassist Jack Neal, drummer Dickie Harrell, and guitarist Cliff Gallup.
 Best known for writing and first recording the rock & roll classic Be-bop-a-lula in 1956 ~ Craddock was born in 1935